Mersenne.ca download mirror

 2. Install the Requests library: Most Python installations should already include the Requests library.
 AutoPrimeNet will automatically prompt on first run to install it if needed, but it can be typically be installed by running: pip3 install requests or python3 -m pip install requests.
 Some recent Python installations may require first setting up a virtual environment.
 (Users using an older version of Python may need to install a corresponding older version of the library.)

-3. Download the program: Click this link to download the latest version of the program from the mersenne.ca mirror.
+3. Download the program: Right-click this link and select β€œSave link as…” to download the latest version of the program from the mersenne.ca mirror.
 Just save the autoprimenet.py file to the same directory as your GIMPS software.
 Then, open the terminal in this directory and run: python3 autoprimenet.py --help to verify that everything works.
 Windows users may need to use the py launcher instead of python3.

 The program uses some Unicode characters to improve the output, so if you encounter a UnicodeEncodeError exception, you may need to set a PYTHONIOENCODING=utf-8 environment variable before running the program.